SpudGunMan/meshing-around/README.md

 ```

 ### General Settings
 The following settings determine how the bot responds.
 By default, the bot will not spam the default channel.
 Setting `respond_by_dm_only` to `True` will force all messages to be sent via DM, which may not be desired.
 Setting it to [`False`] will allow responses in the channel for all to see.
+If you have no default channel you can set this value to `-1` or any unused channel index.

 ```ini
 [general]